A guide to capital gains tax on divorce and separation

 (c) the leaving spouse has not elected a new “principal private residence” since leaving.

 If these conditions are met, the leaving spouse or civil partner will still obtain private residence relief from CGT for the period from his or her moving out to the point of transfer.
+In some cases, it may be more advantageous for the leaving spouse not to make a claim for this relief but to claim main residence relief on their new dwelling.

-What is a ‘no gain no loss’ treatment?
+What is a ‘no gain, no loss’ treatment?

 No gain/no loss disposals are disposals where the asset is treated as passing from the transferor to the transferee at a value which results in neither a gain nor a loss accruing to the transferor.
-For example, transfers between spouses or civil partners of in a year of assessment in which they are living together will be treated as taking place on a no gain/no loss basis and so the transferees will inherit the transferor’s CGT base cost of the asset

 Conclusion